ZeusPlugins/ZeusPluginLoader/README.md

 - Place all your custom plugins into the `[where IDE is installed]\Custom Plugins` folder.
 - Hope that YoYo won't patch this >:(

+## H-Hey!
+It doesn't work!

+Uh... try using a compatibility variant from [here](https://github.com/ZeusPlugins/ZeusPluginLoader/releases/tag/v1.1-4nico).

+Delete `wintrust.dll` and `Payload.zpl` and unpack two files from the ZPL4Nico archive.

+*That* should work.

 ## Can I pirate GM with this?
 **No**, all plugins are loaded after, and ONLY AFTER the license check, sorry!